keu/docs/astro/astro-python-sdk.md

 - `merge`: Inserts rows from the source SQL table into the destination SQL table, depending on conflicts:
 - `export_file`: Exports SQL table rows into a destination file.
 - `dataframe`: Exports a specific SQL table into an in-memory pandas DataFrame.
+- `cleanup`: Cleans up temporary tables created in your pipeline.

 ## Example

 The following DAG is a complete implementation of an ETL pipeline using the Astro Python SDK.
 In order, the DAG:

 - Loads `.csv` files from GitHub into `Tables`, which are objects that contain all of the necessary functionality to pass database contexts between functions without reconfiguration.
-- Extracts the data from the files into a new temporary `Table` using `aql.transform`.
+- Combines the two `Tables` of home data using `aql.transform`.
-- Turns the temporary `Table` into a dataframe and melts the values using `aql.dataframe`.
+- Turns the temporary `Table` into a dataframe, melts the values using `aql.dataframe`, and returns the results as a `Table`.
 - Creates a new reporting table in Snowflake using `aql.run_raw_sql`.
-- Converts the dataframe back into a SQL table and appends it to the reporting table with `aql.append`.
+- Appends the `Table` of transformed home data to a reporting table with `aql.append`.

 ```python
 import os